Our Clergy

 Before moving to Minnesota, Jered served at St. Alban’s Episcopal Church, which is located close to the National Cathedral in Washington, D.C.
 Previously, Jered also served at St. Paul’s Chapel at Ground Zero and Trinity Wall Street in New York City.
 While in New York he received his Master of Divinity from The General Theological Seminary.
 Jered and his wife Erin were sponsored by the Episcopal Diocese of Olympia in western Washington, to serve as missionaries with the Episcopal Church’s Young Adult Service Corp in northern Taiwan.

 Jered was born in Bemidji, Minnesota and moved when he was six to Prince of Wales Island in southeast Alaska where he would grow up and graduate from high school.
 Jered received his bachelor’s degree from Greenville College (Greenville, Illinois) where he studied Communication and Religion, ran track and cross-country, and (more importantly) met and married the love of his life, Erin Weber-Johnson.
-They have two very energetic and quickly growing boys Jude (b.
-2009) and Simon (b.
-2012).
+They have two very energetic and quickly growing boys.

 is delighted to serve at St. John’s as the Associate Rector.
-Craig provides oversight of St. John’s Pastoral Care, Liturgical, and Faith Formation ministries, and shares in the responsibilities of preaching, teaching, as well as officiating and celebrating at our various liturgies.
+Craig provides oversight of St. John’s Liturgical, Faith Formation, and Pastoral Care ministries, and shares in the responsibilities of preaching, teaching, as well as officiating and celebrating at our various liturgies.
 He serves on the Episcopal Church in Minnesota’s diocesan Racial Justice and Healing Formation Team.

-Craig has served as the founding Director, Chaplain, and Vice Chair of the Board of Directors of Circle of the Beloved – an intentional community for justice-seeking leaders in their 20s committed to spiritual discernment and cultivating kinship across all lines of difference as decolonial, antiracist followers of the Way of Love.
-Craig holds a Master of Divinity degree with a concentration in Theology and the Arts from United Theological Seminary of the Twin Cities, a Master of Music degree with a concentration in Music of the Baroque era from Indiana University, and is pursuing a Doctor of Ministry degree at Trinity College, University of Toronto.
+Craig served as the founding Director, Chaplain, and Vice Chair of the Board of Directors of Circle of the Beloved – an intentional community for justice-seeking young adults committed to spiritual discernment and cultivating kinship across all lines of difference as decolonial, antiracist followers of Jesus.
+Craig earned his Doctor of Ministry degree at Trinity College, University of Toronto for his thesis on “Antiracist, Decolonial, Spiritual Practices that Create Kinship Across Lines of Difference.”
+Craig also holds a Master of Divinity degree from United Theological Seminary of the Twin Cities and a Master of Music degree from Indiana University.

 Craig was born and raised in Zimbabwe, attended St. George’s College in Harare and graduated from New England Conservatory of Music in Boston.
 Prior to serving at St. John’s, Craig completed his Chaplaincy training at Abbott Northwestern Hospital and served as the Transitional Deacon and Curate of St. John the Baptist Episcopal Church in Linden Hills, Minneapolis.
-Craig loves Christian centering prayer, reflects daily on life’s joys, struggles, and gratitudes, and practices audio divina with scripture and music as a spiritual discipline.
-He is fascinated by Decoloniality, Intersectionality, Art Films, Zimbabwe, and Orthodox Iconography; and looks forward to fulfilling his dream of visiting Florence, Italy and retiring on the island of Zanzibar someday.
+Craig loves Christian centering prayer and practices audio divina with scripture and music as a spiritual discipline.
+He is fascinated by Decoloniality, Intersectionality, Art Films, Zimbabwe, and Orthodox Iconography; and looks forward to fulfilling his dream of visiting Florence, Italy and the island of Zanzibar someday.
+Craig’s essay “Voice and Verse: Breathing and Belonging Together” was published in Pathways to Belonging published by Wipf & Stock in 2025.

 Copyright © 2020 St. John the Evangelist Episcopal Church